seenthattinker/Conceptinero/government/eligible.md

 light, temperature, carbon dioxide, and humidity.
 You also develop and implement management protocols to optimize the control of nutrient levels, de-leafing, thinning, and other operational practices.
-These adjustments and management protocols are often called the "development of cultural management strategies" or "crop husbandry strategies."
+These adjustments and management protocols are often called the *development of cultural management strategies* or *crop husbandry strategies.*

 Based on the results from your controllable zone, you start commercial production.